Brain tumor: Imaging

+A clinical neuroradiology acquisition workstation.
+Disruption of the blood–brain barrier is assessed by imaging contrast enhancement profiles on cross-sectional CT and MRI slices to differentiate tumor margins from normal brain structures.

 CT scan of a brain tumor, with its diameters marked as an X. There is hypoattenuating (dark) peritumoral edema in the surrounding white matter, with a "finger-like" spread.

 Medical imaging plays a central role in the diagnosis of brain tumors.
 Early imaging methods – invasive and sometimes dangerous – such as pneumoencephalography and cerebral angiography have been replaced by non-invasive, high-resolution techniques, especially magnetic resonance imaging (MRI) and computed tomography (CT) scans.
 MRI with contrast enhancement is the preferred imaging test in the diagnosis of brain tumors.
 Glioblastomas usually enhance with contrast on T1 MRI weighted MRI imaging, and on T2 with FLAIR imaging showing hyperintense cerebral edema.
 Low grade gliomas are usually hypointense on T1 MRI, and hyperintense with T2 with FLAIR MRI.
 Meningiomas are usually homogenously enhanced with dural thickening on MRI.

 Treatment with radiation can lead to treatment induced changes in the brain, including radiation necrosis (death of brain tissue due to radiation treatments) visible on brain imaging and which can be difficult to differentiate from tumor recurrence.